-The image viewer will default to the centre of the location
+The image viewer will default to the centre of the location.

-3.3 How to use the Viewfinder
+3.3 How to use the Image Viewer

 3.4 How to operate the zoom level

 The zoom level of a satellite image determines how much of the map is visible.
 A zoom level of 0 (zero) means that you would be able to view the whole world.
 At the other end of the spectrum, a zoom level of 19 would mean that even the smallest of roads would be visible.
-In the Bird.i Image Service, when you zoom in and out on the map, the zoom level will be between 16 and 19.
+In the Bird.i Portal, when you zoom in and out on the map, the zoom level will be between 16 and 19.
 This high zoom level lets you analyse even the smallest details of a satellite image.

 3.5 Understanding differences in image resolution

-Satellite companies provide images with different resolutions, and because we use a variety of different satellite providers, you may come across different resolutions.
-If you zoom into a satellite image in Bird.i’s Viewfinder and it becomes blurry, this may be due to the number of pixels in the image.
-Say an image has a definition of 5m, this means that each pixel represents 5 meters of ground.
+Satellite operators provide images with different resolutions, and because we use a variety of different satellite providers, you may come across imagery with differing resolutions.
+If you zoom into a satellite image in the Portal and it becomes blurry, this may be due to the number of pixels in the image.
+For example, if an image has a definition of 5m, this means that each pixel represents 5 meters of ground.